Lw-Cui/LambdaJS/README.md

 Finally,
 ```
-dune build      # build the lib
+dune build      # build the repo
 dune runtest    # and run all unit tests!
 ```